mrthefakeperson/Excel-Virtual-Machine/readme.md

 ## Purpose

-This project aims to accurately compile basic programming features into Microsoft Excel (2015) spreadsheets.
+This project aims to accurately compile common programming features into Microsoft Excel (2015) files.

 ## Motivation

-This was created for my (the creator's) personal interest, as a learning experience for compiler design, and to explore programming language design.
+This was created for my (the creator's) personal interest, and as a learning experience in compiler design.

-## Note
+## How to Use

-Press F9 repeatedly to execute the program in the resulting excel sheet.
+The project is currently incomplete - once completed, it will output a compiled file when executed which can be executed by triggering iterative calculation (pressing F9 repeatedly) in Microsoft Excel.